Buddhsen-tripathi/music-scaling-laws/report/report.md

 - Generated samples are syntactically valid ABC at a high rate (100% in our 10-sample batch), but not always convertible back to MIDI (70%), highlighting a gap between syntax validity and downstream tool compatibility.

 Overall, the experiments support the hypothesis that scaling laws extend to symbolic music and that Transformers benefit more from increased capacity than LSTMs on this structured sequence domain.

-All logs and artifacts were produced by a single end-to-end run (`report/pipeline_log.md`) and synced into this repository.

 ---